 Splatoon and Splatoon 2 had worldwide release dates of May 2015 and July 2017 respectively.
 So it’s possible we could also see a late Spring to early Summer release date for Splatoon 3 in 2022.

 Nintendo has said it wants to release more info about Splatoon 3 before the end of 2021.
-Whether this will be in the form of a dedicated Nintendo Direct or otherwise remains to be seen, but hopefully that new info will include a solid release date before the year is out.
+Whether this will be in the form of a dedicated Nintendo Direct or as part of its E3 2021 presentation remains to be seen, but hopefully that new info will include a solid release date before the year is out.

 Splatoon 3 trailer